prosti221/MNN_numpy/README.md

-Implementing a singe hidden layer nueral network from scratch using numpy.
+Implementing a single hidden layer nueral network from scratch using numpy.